 The use of expensive fabrics like silk, velvet, and fur, as well as valuable metals and diamonds, reflected the royal court’s wealth and splendor.

 - Royal Medieval King Clothing was made of expensive fabrics such as velvet or silk.
 The Kings used to wear tunics or cloaks, which were layered with tight-fitting jackets.
-They also wore intricately designed jewellery, such as chains and rings made of gold, silver, and precious gemstones.
+They also wore intricately designed jewelry, such as chains and rings made of gold, silver, and precious gemstones.

 - Royal Medieval Queen Clothing comprised highly elaborate and intricately embroidered dresses made of brocade and velvet.
 The Queens wore fitted bodice dresses with a V-shaped neckline and a full skirt.
 Collars and cuffs made of lace were also added to their attire.